Melb-Uni/SP-REDBACK-BACKEND/readme.md

 **require python3.7 or higher and MySQL**

+For the first time to run the system:
 1. Install all packages needed `pip install -r requirements.txt` (if python2 and python3 are both installed, use pip3 and python3)
 2. start MySQL server on localhost:3306, and create a database named "sp90013" `CREATE DATABASE sp90013`
 3. modify the MySQL username and password config in TeamSPBackend/Settings/dev.py and TeamSPBackend/Settings/prod.py (don't forget to modify 'DATABASES/default/TEST/PASSWORD' in prod.py)